galahad-creative/idle-mmo-wiki/en/activities-and-challenges/dungeons.md

 | __Celestial Enclave__ | Lv.
 92 | The Citadel | 42,000 | 160m |
 | __The Nexus__ | Lv.
 95 | The Citadel | 45,000 | 179m |
 | __Winter Wonderland__ | Lv.
 25 | Yulewood Glades | 960 | 25m |

+### Success Chance

+The success chance determines if you are able to receive loot at the end of the dungeon.

+Your chance of successfully completing a dungeon depends on your combined `Protection`, `Attack Power`, `Agility`, and `Accuracy`.
+All of which can be increased by levelling up the corresponding stat (for example, levelling up `Strength` will increase your `Attack Power`) or by equipping items that boost these stats.

+Even if you fail the dungeon, you will still be rewarded with the experience points.
+The success chance only affects loot.